Watch: Djokovic on inspiration from Federer and Nadal, playing with a muscle tear at Aus Open & more

 “Roger and Rafa inspire me,” Djokovic said in the press conference after winning his 18th Major and getting within two of the other two of the Big Three.

 “I think as long as they go, I’ll go.
 It’s a race of who plays tennis more, who wins more, I guess.
 That competition is why we are who we are.
-We drive each other, we motivate each other, push each other.
+We drive each other, we motivate each other, push each other.”

 Djokovic also said his ninth Australian Open title came after one of the toughest tournaments of his career, with a muscle-tear injury that is still “not healed” and attacks from the media and public.